thompsonsed/pycoalescence/README.md

-##INTRODUCTION
+###Introduction
 pycoalescence is a python package for spatially-explicit coalescence neutral simulations. pycoalescence provides a pythonic interface for setting up, running and analysing spatially-explicit neutral simulations.
-Simulations themselves are performed in c++ using [necsim](https://pycoalescence.readthedocs.io/en/release/necsim/necsim_library.html) for excellent performance.
-Usage of python allows for easier setup of simulation parameters.
+Simulations themselves are performed in c++ using [necsim](https://pycoalescence.readthedocs.io/en/release/necsim/necsim_library.html) for excellent performance, whilst the python interface provides a simple solution for setting up and analysing simulations.

 For full documentation please see [here](https://pycoalescence.readthedocs.io/en/release/).

-##INSTALLATION
+###Installation

 Installation is available through pip, conda or a manual installation.
 For full installation instructions, see [here](https://pycoalescence.readthedocs.io/en/release/README_pycoalescence.html#installation).

-Currently, pip is supported on Mac OS X and Linux and conda is supported on Linux and Windows.
+Currently, pip is supported on Mac OS X and Linux and conda is supported on Mac OS X, Linux and Windows.

 Using pip, make sure all the prerequisites are installed and run `pip install pycoalescence`.